hydrodynamicstability/Perspectives-on-Applied-Statistics/index.md

 Source:  Excerpt from G. E. P. Box's *Discussion* of David Draper (1995), "Assessment and Propagation of Model Uncertainty" (with discussion), *Journal of the Royal Statistical Society*, Series B, 57 (1):  45–97.

+### Elisabeth Labrousse, on Pierre Bayle

+"It is not easy to formulate any kind of conclusion about someone who so delighted in leaving questions open, adopted so deliberately flippant a tone, displayed his pessimism so cheerfully (life being much too tragic to be taken seriously) and wore his massive erudition as lightly as Bayle did....Truth, he held, is not a body of knowledge that can be handed down, by ancestors, priests or rulers.
+It is something one has to discover for oneself and make one's own, and this necessarily makes it subjective, finite and liable to the influence of ignorance and error.
+It has to be thought of as the object of a permanent quest, a goal that no human being can ever actually reach."

+Source:  Excerpt from the Conclusion (Chapter 6) of E. Labrousse's *Bayle* (1983), translated by Denys Potts (New York:  Oxford University Press).

 ## Required reading for all applied statisticians and data professionals (IMHO)